No Life Forsaken cover art

 And what of the gods?
 Well, as recent history has proved, their solution to any mortal mess is to make it even messier.
 In other words, it's just another tumultuous day in the chequered history of the Malazan Empire.

-©2025 Steven Erikson (P)2025 Penguin Audio
+© Steven Erikson 2025 (P) Penguin Audio 2025

-Epic Fantasy Historical
+Action & Adventure Dark Fantasy Epic Fantasy Historical Military

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.